leuchangyow/Direct/REIP/REIP_readme.md

 4. streamlit: It contains all the py files and packages you need to conduct this project on streamlit.

-Moreover, The label.csv is the labeling file we used in the cnn process.
+Moreover, the label.csv is the labeling file we used in the cnn process.